 A. Yes.

-A significant percentage of anti-bribery violations against business organizations are based on the conduct of agents, representatives, distributors, or even joint venture partners (collectively third-parties).
-Utilizing third-parties in foreign markets is very common as third parties best know the local business landscape and how to get things done.
+A significant percentage of anti-bribery violations against business organizations are based on the conduct of agents, representatives, distributors, or joint venture partners (collectively third-parties).
+Utilizing third-parties in foreign markets is often required pursuant to local law or otherwise common as third parties know best the local business landscape and how to get things done.
 However, knowing the local business landscape and how to get things done can also mean making improper payments on a company’s behalf in violation of the anti-bribery provisions.

 The anti-bribery provisions prohibit not only direct payments to a “foreign official” to “obtain or retain business,” but also payments to “any person” (such as a third-party) “while knowing that all or a portion of such money or thing of value” will be provided to a “foreign official.”